 One of the race officials informed me that the 50km (31mile) leader had finished in an incredible 4:44h, I had the choice to drop down and take 2nd place and be done for the day when I arrived at the Start/Finish area at mile 32.
 Some twisted thought in my head told me that I would be quitting early on my 50 mile plans that day I turned around once more at the 32mile mark and went uphill on this ridiculous incline to begin the course anew.

 I had finished the 50km in 6:03, which was well ahead of the eventual second place 50km runner, but I had signed up for the 50 miler and I was going to finish it no matter what.
 No excuses.
 No easy way out.
 Trust me, I was tempted.
 The blisters on both of my feet had grown astronomical and I felt them on every ascend as they rubbed against the back of my shoes.
 Christina had dry shoes and socks ready for me at the next aid station, but I was worried what would happen if I peeled of the layers and possibly break the skin on my feet.
-It wasn't "that far" to the finish (15 more miles) Next time, I will switch shoes/socks earlier.
+It wasn't "that far" to the finish (15 more miles) Next time, I will switch shoes/socks earlier..jpg)

 The last of three loops was the most painful.
 By the time I had only 13 miles to cover (37 miles in), my uphill legs and straight-away legs had given out.
 I could run downhills fast still, but I was content keeping off 3rd place and finishing second in my second 50 miler.

 I had reached a point where I met the 3rd place runner and he told me that mere 20 minutes earlier he had seen the leader walking and cramping.
 Oh happy day.
 I was so exhausted, that I wasn't sure whether to be excited about this or if I should be hating the fact that I should toe the line for running and cramping for another 2400 feet of elevation change.
 I bit my tongue and eventually reached the last aid station with 3.2 miles to go (mile 46).
 I was told I am behind about 10 minutes and I started going all out.
-At this point I had calculated a 62 minute lead over 3rd place that I felt comfortable that I could run fast until I cramped and still walk it in in 2nd place if I had to.
+At this point I had calculated a 62 minute lead over 3rd place that I felt comfortable that I could run fast until I cramped and still walk it in in 2nd place if I had to.I power hiked the uphills, sprinted the downhills and "ran" (fast shuffled) the straight aways.
+I had a new found sense of competition and time was flying by.
+I got to the point on top of the ridge line from which you can see the finish area and heard the crowd cheering.

 In my position, I wasn't sure if it was for me, or if possibly, they saw the leader turn somewhere close ahead of me.
 That meant for me that i needed to sprint.
 All out.
 Balls to the wall.
 I dumped my remaining water (less weight), tucked the bottles into my waist band behind me and plummeted down the ~350 foot descend of the last quarter mile.
 It was steep.
 I was going fast.
 At one point I thought my sore legs would buckle and I would miss the turn on the switchback and go "off-road", but I caught myself.
 I saw the leader by the finish area and knew I was going to be second.
 Finally the adrenaline rush hit me and I was enjoying a beautiful runner's high as I descended towards the trailhead.
 In a sportsmanlike gesture, the winner, Carlos, opened the trail gate for me, so that i didn't have to break my stride and I could finish in full sprint through the finish line.
 10 hours and 3 minutes.
 The longest I have ever run.
-He had actually beat me by about 30 minutes, which only proves that you can never trust the aid station personnel on the times you are ahead/behind someone.
+He had actually beat me by about 30 minutes, which only proves that you can never trust the aid station personnel on the times you are ahead/behind someone.Running these distances are fun.
+Fun you wonder?
+How can this be fun?
+Ask anyone at Disneyland waiting for 90 minutes to get their crotch buckled tight by a pimply teenager to then go up and down a roller-coaster on a spine-altering and chiropractor-needing 3 minute ride.
+They say they have fun.
+Summa summarum, we are all a little nuts.
+It keeps our regular lives in balance.

 No comments: